samschultzponsys/Spazcat-STODO/README.md

 - `TOKEN` and `INGEST_SECRET` are set in `compose.yaml` only — never in the application code
 - Do not commit `compose.yaml` with real credentials to a public repository
-- Use a `.gitignore` to exclude it, or use a `compose.override.yaml` for secrets
 - The IMAP poller uses a lock file to prevent duplicate polling across gunicorn workers
 - All ingest endpoints validate the secret before processing